size-io/size-proxy/README.md

 ## Client examples

-The different client interfaces exist to support software preferences and have no difference in their ability to publish events to the Size.IO API.
+For event publishing, the different client interfaces exist to support software preferences and have no strong advantages over each other.
+Only the Redis client interface supports subscriptions.

 ### PHP Redis Publish
 ```php
 $redis = new Redis();
 $redis->connect('127.0.0.1', 6379);